Travel Guide to Kedarnath Temple

 - Hire a pony/ horse/ palki from the base camp itself, if you have made up your mind to trek with them.
 Also check, your horseman is not less than 18 years, as they are not allowed to ride passengers up and down

 - There are fixed trek timings.
 Also, if personnel’s stop you going further beyond one-point it’s for your safety and please abide by the rules

 - There are accommodations available on the way at Jungle Chatti, Bheembali and Linchauli

 - All mobile networks work well at Kedarnath.
-The best ones were Vodafone, Jio and BSNL.
+The best ones were Vodafone, Jio, and BSNL.
 Airtel was showing 4G but the signal was playing hide and seek

-- Be safe and cautious from the falling stones especially during rain and snow.
+- Be safe and cautious from falling stones especially during rain and snow.
 Recently one pilgrim from Punjab was hit by a shooting stone and she died on the spot.

 Trek to Kedarnath Temple is quite challenging and one actually needs a good fitness level to do it.
 The lofty snow-covered peaks, verdant grasslands, and River Mandakini makes the trek to Kedarnath unforgettable.
 The facilities and cleanliness on the way and at Kedarnath Temple are completely beyond expectations.
 Incredible India is definitely doing a great job to make Char Dham Yatra seamless.

 Places of Interest on the way to Kedarnath

 Devprayag – where Sangam of River Alaknanda and River Bhagirathi happens

 Rudraprayag – where Sangam of River Alaknanda and River Mandakini happens